Opportunity Profile

 COLLEGE OF COMMUNITY HEALTH SCIENCES

-The College operates University Medical Center, with five locations that together comprise the largest community medical practice in West Alabama as well as the UA Student Health Center and Brewer-Porch Children’s Center.
-The College also houses the Institute for Rural Health Research, which conducts research focused on improving the health and lives of Alabama’s rural citizens.”
+The College operates University Medical Center, with six locations that together comprise the largest community medical practice in West Alabama as well as the UA Student Health Center and Pharmacy and Capstone Hospitalist Group.
+The College also houses the Institute for Rural Health Research, which conducts research focused on improving the health and lives of Alabama’s rural citizens.

 HONORS COLLEGE